BoRocks813/Thanatos/README.md

 2. Chassis.java - the drive system of the robot

-Hope you enjoy and if you have any questions feel free to contact me on GitHub or in person!
+Hope you enjoy and if you have any questions feel free to contact me!

 Additional info:
 2020-2021 season recap video: https://www.youtube.com/watch?v=rSXBmKQwLcs&t=110s